MARKED TO FANTASY

 Mister Car Wash — The Full Circle

-Onex ($200M)Leonard Green ($520M)IPO $15/sharePeak $23.53Going Private $7
+Onex ($52M equity)Leonard Green ($520M)IPO $15/sharePeak $23.53Going Private $7

-Continuation funds hit $75 billion in 2024 — a GP sells a company from one fund to a new fund that the same GP manages.
+GP-led continuation vehicles hit $115 billion in 2025 — up from $75B in 2024.
+A GP sells a company from one fund to a new fund that the same GP manages.
 New fees, new carry, same asset.
 The CFA Institute published a report questioning the ethics.
 ADIC (Abu Dhabi) sued Energy & Minerals Group over an $800M self-dealing continuation vehicle.

 CHAPTER 6